Irina Petrushova: Respublika

 Founded in 2000, Petrushova's weekly Respublika focused on covering business and economic issues in Kazakhstan, and frequently published stories highly critical of president Nursultan Nazarbayev's regime.
 The paper wrote about financial scandals and rampant nepotism and cronyism.
 Scandals exposed the paper included the granting of oil rights to one of Nazarbayev's relatives; the disappearance of funds for an airport in the capital, Almaty; and the Kazakh police forcing tourists off a plane so that Nazarbayev's daughter might fly alone.
 Respublika's most notable story was an exposé which revealed that Nazarbayev had stashed US$1 billion of the state's oil revenues in a Swiss bank account; the government stated that this had been an emergency fund used to rescue the national economy in 1998.

 In November 2001, a government representative unsuccessfully attempted to buy a controlling stake in Respublika.
 In January 2002, Kazakhstani printers began to refuse to print the paper, one after a human skull was placed on his doorstep.
 Respublika was also ordered by a Kazakhstani court to stop printing, but evaded the ban by printing under titles like Not That Respublika.

 Petrushova bought a digital copier so that Respublika could do its own printing, but then the paper's offices became the target of intimidation and threats.
 On International Women's Day, a funeral wreath was mailed to Petrushova.
 On another occasion, a decapitated dog was hung from Respublika building with a screwdriver sticking into its side and a note reading "there will be no next time"; the dog's head was left outside Petrushova's home.
 Three days after the dog incident, the papers' offices were firebombed and burned to the ground.
 In July, Petrushova was given an eighteen-month jail sentence on tax charges, but served no time after a judge ruled that the case fell under an amnesty.

 Petrushova eventually left the country for Russia, where she continued to publish via the Internet, living apart from her family for their safety.
 In recognition of her work, Petrushova was awarded a 2002 International Press Freedom Award by the Committee to Protect Journalists, a US-based NGO.

 In Russia

 In Moscow, Petrushova edited the Assandi Times, a publication which has reported extensively on the United States Department of Justice investigation into allegations that president Nazarbayev and his allies had accepted US$78 million in bribes from American oil companies in 2000.

-In April 2005 Petrushova was briefly detained in Volokolamsk near Moscow in Russia at the request of Kazakh authorities who sought her detention on charges of tax evasion and breaking Kazakh citizenship laws.
+In April 2005 Petrushova was briefly detained in Volokolamsk near Moscow in Russia at the request of Kazakh authorities who sought her detention on charges of tax evasion and violating Kazakh citizenship laws.
 After Moscow prosecutors ruled that the statute of limitations had expired on the charges, Kazakhstan's request for her extradition was denied.
 Petrushova was released a few days later.
 She had also been detained on the same charges in St. Petersburg in 2004.